aviralgarg05/agentunit/docs/cli.md

 ## Example commands

-Run a suite with all metrics and Markdown export:
+Run a suite with all metrics and a Markdown export:

 ```bash
 agentunit my_project.evals.qa_suite --markdown reports/qa-suite.md